-The Pharos Excimer Laser is FDA-cleared to treat vitiligo, and Dr. Ting believes that Excimer Laser has become the gold standard in treating vitiligo though it is currently not officially approved by the FDA for the treatment of vitiligo.
-Excimer laser along with topical prescribed medications is superior than that of narrow-band ultraviolet B phototherapy in regards to efficacy and requirement of less treatments
+The Pharos Excimer Laser is FDA-cleared to treat vitiligo, and Dr. Ting believes that Excimer Lasers have become the gold standard in treating vitiligo.
+Excimer Laser treatments, complemented with topical prescribed medications, is superior than that of narrow-band ultraviolet B phototherapy in regards to efficacy and requirement of less treatments

 Is Excimer Laser treatment covered by insurance?

 The Excimer Laser treatment for psoriasis is generally covered by Medicare and most major insurance plans, but it is best to check with your insurance company to see if this treatment is covered under your plan and to see if there are any additional coverage criteria.
 For Aetna and United Health Care, Excimer Laser procedures may be covered for the treatment of vitiligo.